EXTERNAL FUNDING OPPORTUNITIES

-The Center for Excellence in the Arts and Humanities (CEAH) supports and encourages ISU arts and humanities faculty in the pursuit of both internal and external funding opportunities to further their research activities and interests.
-Please contact Sandra Norvell at the Center directly with any questions or concerns.
+The College of Design and College of Liberal Arts and Sciences supports ISU arts and humanities faculty in the pursuit of both internal and external funding opportunities to further their research activities and interests.
+Please contact Sandra Norvell in the Grants Office directly for information and assistance.

 THE GRANTS OFFICE